top of page

-RIMtech’s EDRMS Implementation Methodology®
+RIMtech’s 6-Step EDRMS Deployment Methodology®

 There are three measures that tell us if an EDRMS project is successful/healthy (or not):